ChaitanyaP44/Branch-Predictors/README.md

 ```

-# Here predictors_check.cpp file is used to debug the logics used in main file (predictors.cpp).
-Here, predictors_check.cpp generates some output txt file which can be checked by user.
+Here predictors_check.cpp file is used to debug the logics used in main file (predictors.cpp).
+Here, predictors_check.cpp generates some output txt file which can be checked by user to check correctness of logic.

 ###################### Files included to run this project ######################################################